 These events provoked Hera this Sunday morning into crouching behind a boulder fifty feet off the main trail in Bentley State Park.
 She glanced at her watch and noted that it would take another fifteen minutes for Rye Dawson to come within range of her rifle.
 So she stretched her strong five-foot nine-inch frame along the ground and pulled from her coat pocket an apple she’d grabbed off the dining table that morning while rushing out of her apartment.
 She’d been running late since she awoke and had no time for her usual breakfast of bacon and eggs.

 The wind kicked up, bringing along a chill.
 She adjusted the hood of her coat over her long chestnut hair to keep her head warm.
 Then she quietly ate the apple while she watched a Red-tailed Hawk gliding on the thermals above the southern hills.
 It banked and circled back.
 Apparently spotting its prey, the hawk charged toward the earth and disappeared behind the tall white pines that populated the slopes of the nearest mound.

 The crackling sound of footsteps on gravel drew Hera’s attention.
 She heeded the noise, trying to locate its source.
 Someone was hiking toward her along the pebbled trail at a determined pace, approaching from the opposite direction as Dawson.

-“Damn it!” she whispered.
-The sun had barely risen, so she wasn’t expecting company this far from the start of the trail.
+“Darn it!” she whispered.
+The sun had barely risen so she wasn’t expecting company this far from the start of the trail.
 She had hoped to finish her business before the usual load of runners and hikers arrived at the park.
 She wrapped the unfinished apple in a small plastic bag and slipped the package into her coat pocket.

 She grabbed the rifle that she’d laid upon the boulder and brought it to the ground where it couldn’t be seen.
 Then she crouched low and pressed her body against the rock as the hiker passed by on the trail.